 Monthly direct debits can be a good way of avoiding paying a large sum every quarter or year.
 Your energy provider will work out an estimate of what you’re likely to use over 12 months and then spread that amount across 12 monthly direct debits.

 If your usage proves to be more or less than anticipated, then the direct debit amount will be calculated to try and avoid any surplus or shortfall in your account.
-If you end up in credit, some energy providers will offer an interest rate on the amount while it sits in your account.
+If you end up in credit, some energy providers may offer an interest rate on the amount while it sits in your account.

 Smart meters are an excellent way of staying on top of your energy usage.
 They help you to see how much gas and electricity you’re using each day, both in money terms as well as energy units.